SystemsApproach/sdn/future.rst

 verifiable closed-loop control.
-Fine-grained measurements can be implemented using INT (Inband Network Telemetry), which allows every packet to be stamped by the forwarding elements to indicate the path it took, the queueing delay it experienced, and the rules it matched.
+Fine-grained measurements can be implemented using INT (Inband Network Telemetry), which allows every packet to be stamped by the forwarding elements to indicate the path it took, the queuing delay it experienced, and the rules it matched.
 These measurements can then be analyzed and fed back into code generation and formal verification tools.
 This closed loop complements the intrinsic value of disaggregation, which makes it possible to